lock page (2)

 “It is important to me to meet young people at eye level.
 Open communication, honesty and mutual trust are key.
 Responsibility arises where real participation is possible.”

-Stone mosaic
+Stein mosaic

 We look forward to continuing to publish new blog posts every two weeks in the new year.